If I asked you how many languages you speak fluently, what would your answer be?

 The same goes for foreign language audio and video clips.
 When you listen to and watch foreign language videos that align with your interests, hobbies and whatnot, you tend to pick up new words and concepts quicker because you’re invested in the topic.

-Intrigued?
-Start learning through your interests in nine different languages by signing up for a free trial.
+You can start learning through your interests in ten different languages by signing up for a free trial.

 Diversify Your Listening Resources